EttusResearch/gr-ettus/README.md

 ## Dependencies

 This OOT requires GNU Radio version 3.8 with gr-uhd enabled.
-It also requires the rfnoc-devel branch of UHD to be installed.
+It also requires UHD 4.0 to be installed.

+Support for the Qt-based Fosphor display block requires that Qt5 be installed and must be explicitly enabled in order to be built.
+To enable this support, set the ENABLE\_QT flag to ON when running cmake.

 ## RFNoC